Chanbearr/chly7605-tracker/README.md

 Initially, I only included a form page and list of submitted content.
 Along the way, I eventually developed the emoji modal worked with the web page.
 ### Version Control
 ### Git
 Throughout this project, Git was utilised to manage my source code and track the progression of the web page development.
+The project was version-controlled by Git which tracked any changes to the code.

+Cloning the repository created a local copy of a remote repository, allowing changes on the code.
 ### Testing
-- Html checker
-- CSS Checker
+During the the development process of this web page, validation tools were used for the HTML and CSS code.
+The following tools were used to test this.
+- HTML Validator: HTML code was validated using W3C Markup Validation Service.
+- CSS Validator: CSS code was validated using W3C CSS Validation Servive.
+Both these tools helps to identify any syntax errors or warnings in your code.

+To validate the your code, you can follow these steps:

 ## Lessons Learnt
 The importance of seperating different functionalities in the code, which prepares a more cohesive and well developed code.
 Through the utilisation of html, css, and javascript, it helped develop a further understanding on how front-end and back-end flow together to create a website.

+Understanding and learning about event handling and form submissions with button clicks, modal pop up.
+This shows the importance of interactive elements in a web page.

+Learning about responsive designs that need to be considered for creating a web page that enhances user experience with different elements such as changes for different window sizes.
 ## Recommendations for Future Improvement
 Edit funtionality: A function that can allow users to modify the submitted content could be included to allow them to freely edit if they made a mistake.